boxyhq/website/docs/jackson/introduction.md

 SAML service [SAML in a box from BoxyHQ]

 You need someone like Jules Winnfield to save you from the vagaries of SAML login.

-### What is SAML-based SSO?

-TODO: Notes about the SAML
+Jackson implements the SAML login flow as an OAuth 2.0 flow, abstracting away all the complexities of the SAML protocol.

 ## About Jackson